grantseltzer/blog/content/blog/procfs.md

 ## <b> - `/proc/[pid]/fd` </b>

-A file descriptor is a proccess' handle on an open file.
+A file descriptor is a process' handle on an open file.
 This directory contains symbolic links to open file descriptors that the process has.
 Most importantly you can find the file descriptors for [standardized streams](/blog/standardized-streams-and-shells).
-One usecase for this is using `tail` to follow logs printed to standard error of a particular process (`tail -f /proc/[pid]/fd/2`)
+One use case for this is using `tail` to follow logs printed to standard error of a particular process (`tail -f /proc/[pid]/fd/2`)

 ## <b> - `/proc/[pid]/exe` and `/proc/[pid]/cmdline` </b>